commitspark/frontend/README.md

 ### Configuration

-The frontend application is configured through a configuration file [commitspark.config.ts](commitspark.config.ts) and further parametrized through environment variables or `.env` file.
+The frontend application is configured through configuration file [commitspark.config.ts](commitspark.config.ts) and further parametrized through environment variables or `.env` file.

 The following environment variables must be set independent of configuration: